List of Kentucky supplemental roads and rural secondary highways (400–499): KY 492

 Kentucky Route 492 is a 11.014 mi highway with rural secondary and supplemental road sections in western Union County.
 The western rural secondary portion begins at KY 667 at Dekoven.
 KY 492 runs concurrently with KY 1508 before it splits east toward KY 109 northwest of Sturgis.
 The highway heads northwest with KY 109, then it turns northwest onto a concurrence with KY 270 southeast of Henshaw.
 KY 492 continues along its supplemental road section, which crosses Wash Creek at its junction with KY 2101 south of Grove Center.
 The highway follows Wash Creek east, then the route continues northeast and crosses Eagle Creek immediately before its eastern terminus at US 60 at Hamner.

 KY 493

 Kentucky Route 493 is a 2.196 mi supplemental road in western Webster County.
 The highway begins at KY 132 at Fairmont.
 KY 493 heads north parallel to a rail line, then the route veers away from the railroad through several sharp curves.
 The highway reaches its northern terminus at KY 109 east of the city of Wheatcroft.

 KY 494

 Kentucky Route 494 is a 2.218 mi supplemental road in eastern Webster County.
 The highway begins at KY 132 southwest of Sebree.
 KY 494 heads east and intersects a north–south CSX rail line before reaching its eastern terminus at US 41 south of Sebree.

+KY 495

+Kentucky Route 495 is a 2.206 mi secondary road in Boone County, running from KY 20 to KY 237.
+It is also known as Graves Road.
+The road was designated on August 31, 2022.

+The original KY 495 ran from US 41 south of Sebree southwest to KY 138 in Webster County.
+That route was decommissioned on September 27, 1993, with the section southwest of KY 1835 becoming part of KY 1835 and the remainder being given to the county; that section is now known as Breton Road.